 Annual Tuition: $28,950.00

 The University of Scranton is a Jesuit university in northeast Pennsylvania.
 It is about two hours drive to New York City and Philadelphia.
 At the university’s Kania School of Management students with an interest in management information systems can pursue a Master of Business Administration with a focus in either Operations and Information Management or Management Information Systems.
-Students may concentrate in a focus area by completing four extending courses in that area.

 Kania’s MBA program consists of 36 credit hours including a cornerstone course, core courses, advanced elective courses, and a capstone course.
 Kania offers as many as eight graduate assistantships each year to exceptional full-time MBA students.
 Assistants work with faculty in their research and other academic duties.
 They receive a stipend and are eligible for a tuition scholarship.
+Here’s a rundown of a few classes:

 In addition to the outstanding, diverse, and flexible curriculum that prepares its graduates for career success, the Kania School of Management places an emphasis on a strong integration of critical thinking, ethics, social responsibility in decision making, and leadership.